Funding Acquisitions for SMEs

 Again, depending on the relative size of the parties, combined Balance Sheet position, established bank/debt funding relationships and buyer and seller motivation.

 The more common and risk-adjusted acquisition form of funding for SMEs is the Earn-in/out structure, where the combined business earnings capacity generates a substantial contribution to the purchase price over time.
 This approach has particular appeal to buyers as exiting owners remain exposed to business performance and risks not identified in the acquisition process.

-Equity funded acquisitions are largely dependent on buyer capacity and the ability to deal with lump sum incremental investment from existing sources of funds – either on Balance Sheet or via new investment.
+Equity-funded acquisitions are largely dependent on buyer capacity and the ability to deal with lump sum incremental investment from existing sources of funds – either on Balance Sheet or via new investment.
 A key determinant of funding an acquisition on this basis should be risk and price paid given the absence of any continuity risk for sell-side owners in the future business performance.
-Alternatively, if strategic benefits are high, size is small relative to the acquiring business then on a risk-adjusted basis, this may be the most straight forward execution structure.
+Alternatively, if strategic benefits are high, size is small relative to the acquiring business then on a risk-adjusted basis, this may be the most straightforward execution structure.
 For larger acquisitions, dilution and control issues require consideration.

-While debt funding acquisitions can be a viable option, it is generally dependent on having an established relationship with a financier.
-Key determinants in the use of debt funding for acquisitions lie in the stability of business cash flows and risks from costs not identified in the due diligence review of the target – staff, compliance, tax, customer, and supplier to nominate a few.
+While debt-funded acquisitions can be a viable option, it is generally dependent on having an established relationship with a financier.
+Key determinants in the use of debt funding for acquisitions lie in the stability of business cash flows and risks from costs not identified in the due diligence review of the target – interest rate changes, staff, compliance, tax, customer, and supplier to nominate a few.
 SMEs also need the requisite systems and controls in the business to manage a debt facility including reporting requirements of lenders.
 Importantly, debt facilities should be structured to meet the needs of the business – working capital, asset/equipment or general term debt facilities.